recallnet/rust-recall/README.md

 CometBFT enables compared to the original ABCI, which helps improve the overall scalability and feature surface area.

 Fendermint is a specialized ABCI++ interface to the Filecoin Virtual Machines (FVM) and Ethereum-compatible FEVM.
-It exposes FEVM/FVM-specific functionality within subnets, allowing Hoku subnets to behave like Filecoin but with custom parameters to greatly improve throughput and features.
+It exposes FEVM/FVM-specific functionality within subnets, allowing Recall subnets to behave like Filecoin but with custom parameters to greatly improve throughput and features.
 Fendermint is also a standalone process that includes:

 - **Interpreters:** Responsible for handling commands from CometBFT.